fenixkz/rl_journey/Lesson-2/theory.md

 Exploration, especially early in training when Q-value estimates are inaccurate, is essential to gather information across all possible actions and ensure that the estimates can eventually converge to their true optimal values.

-#### The Epsilon-Greedy Policy
+### The Epsilon-Greedy Policy

-A simple and widely used strategy to balance exploration and exploitation during learning is the **$\epsilon$-greedy policy**.
+A simple and widely used strategy to balance exploration and exploitation during learning is the **epsilon-greedy policy**.
 The following logic is applied:

 - Choose a small value for $\epsilon$ (epsilon), typically between 0 and 1 (e.g., 0.1).
 - With probability $1 - \epsilon$: Exploit by choosing the action with the highest current Q-value: $a = \arg\max_{a'} Q(s, a')$.